phonologus/edam/README.md

 Building
 ========

-Building and installing _qed_ should be as easy as:
+Building and installing _Edam_ should be as easy as:

     make clean && make && make install